Union scores three goals in 2nd half, beats Cincinnati 3-0

 Ilsinho played 37 minutes, the most since coming on at halftime in a 2-1 win over Miami on July 14.
 Against Cincinnati, he came on in the 53rd minute and opened the scoring in the 59th.
 His volley of a high clearing attempt by Cincinnati deflected off defender Maikel van der Werff and into the net.

-Cincinnati was shutout for the fourth consecutive game and hasn’t scored since a 1-0 win over the New York Red Bulls on Sept.
+Cincinnati was shut out for the fourth consecutive game and hasn’t scored since a 1-0 win over the New York Red Bulls on Sept.
 19.

 Alejandro Bedoya scored in the 73rd minute, and Jack Elliott capped the scoring in the 80th.